immarianaas/pa-23/project/README.md

 Even though the project topic was quite broad, it was important that we showed competences, and demonstrated knowledge, in all the different analyses techniques covered in class.

 ## What's done
+In one sentence, we set up ourselves to answer the following question:

+> Considering accuracy, speed and complexity: is semantic analysis better than syntactic analysis for creating call graphs in Java programs to identify dead code?

 ### Idea
 We decided to build our project around the idea of comparing 2 different analysis techniques: semantic and syntactic.
 Our comparison was based on 3 metrics: **accuracy**, **performance** and **complexity**.
 We compare the benchmark of these two techniques for a tool that can generate a call graph.
 Furthermore, other techniques - such as concolic execution, and syntactic analysis through the use of regular expressions - are discussed.